razanur37/pfscf/docs/faq.md

 	At the moment the chronicles for Pathfinder 2 and Starfinder are supported.
 	Pathfinder 1 is in general also possible, but I did not yet have time to provide the proper configuration.
-	Also Pathfinder 1 may take some more time, as Paizo seems to have changed the chronicle layout between seaons.
+	Also Pathfinder 1 may take some more time, as Paizo seems to have changed the chronicle layout between editions.

 ??? question "What about scenario-specific options?
 For example, I have this one scenario where I need an easy way to strike out boons that the group did not get."